Become A Consistently Better Painter

 During the last decade, Yeomans has received recognition as a respected regional artist.
 Among his awards is “Best Urban Landscape” at the California Art Club’s 97th Annual Gold Medal Exhibition (2008) and a commission for the Naval Hospital in San Diego giving recognition to the wounded warriors of our military.

-Seven of his paintings are included in “Land of Sunlight” a book of landscape paintings of the San Diego region, and in “California Light: A Century of Landscapes,” published by Rizzoli and the California Art Club.
+Seven of his paintings are included in “Land of Sunlight” a book of landscape paintings of the San Diego region, and two others in “California Light: A Century of Landscapes,” published by Rizzoli and the California Art Club.

 He is an Artist Member of the California Art Club, Signature Member of the Laguna Plein Air Painters Association, and teaches painting at the La Jolla Athenaeum Art & Music Library.